About the Program

 - Event hosting: This is a more open form of mentorship that means that the mentor may be open to having groups of beginning farmers for events or learning opportunities on the farm.

-- Email or phone consultations: This is a fairly low commitment form of mentorship and means that the mentor is open to you contacting them with specific questions from time to time.
+- Email or phone consultations: This is a fairly low commitment form of mentorship and means that the mentor or service provider is open to you contacting them with specific questions from time to time.

 - Farm visit exchange: The mentor may be open to having you visit his or her farm for a tour to learn more about what they do and how they do it or to focus on a specific issue you’re having challenges with.
 Alternately, this may also include the mentor visiting your farm to offer feedback on overall operations or a specific issue area.